 Schedule a free consultation and begin reducing your anxiety!

 HighPoint Neurofeedback is accepting new clients and we offer free evaluations.
-Call us at (732) 249-9800 to take the first step to easing the pressure and getting your life back to where it should be.
+Call us at (732) 249-9800 to take the first step to ease the pressure and get your life back to where it should be.